TriKro/rsb-content/part1-preface/who-is-this-book-for.md

 It’s ok if you haven’t heard of any of these terms, but you’ll get a lot more out of it if you have.

-In particular, you should already buy into the idea that parts of your business model are unknown and the way to figure them out is to do research and experiments out of the building and in the real world with your customers.
+In particular, you should already buy into the idea that parts of your business model are unknown, and the way to figure them out is to do research and experiments out of the building and in the real world with your customers.

 ## Innovation at Scale